Mossy1022/RepoTest/README.md

  # Example

- Below is an example of using these states to manage the app:
+ Below is an example of a function that checks the login/connection state to manage the app:

  ```
 private _checkLogin() : void {